Zucchini noodles, or “zoodles,” can be made with a vegetable peeler, a mandolin, or a spiralizer.

-Zucchini noodles, sometimes called “zoodles”, can be made with a vegetable peeler, a mandolin, or a Spiralizer.
 Their pasta-like texture is a perfect base for all sorts of sauces and toppings.
 Try these delicious garlic shrimp with fresh basil on a bed of zucchini noodles tonight.
-We’re getting hungry just thinking about this recipe.
+We’re getting hungry just thinking about this recipe!

-• If you don’t have a spiralizer, using a vegetable peeler, cut each zucchini into lengthwise strips about ⅛-inch thick.
+• If you don’t have a spiralizer, you can use a vegetable peeler: Cut each zucchini into lengthwise strips about ⅛-inch thick.
 Turn zucchini slightly after cutting each strip to work evenly around the outside, stopping when you hit the seeds at the core.
-Discard cores.
 Cut slices lengthwise into ½-inch ribbons.

 Garlic Basil Shrimp with Zucchini Noodles